SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 First, start an infinite loop.
-In each iteration, evalute the loop body.
+In each iteration, evaluate the loop body.
 If the resulting control flow is breaking, return the break value.
 If the control flow is not a value, meaning return or other unimplemented control flow, just return the control flow.
 Otherwise, discard the value and repeate.

 ## 4.5.11 Block expressions